Modeling the diffusion-erosion crossover dynamics in drug release: Results and discussion

+It should be noted that the product $\gamma \kappa$ is dimensionless and the physical dimension of the diffusion coefficient, $D_0$, is $[\text{length}]^2/[\text{time}]$, which imposes the correct unit of time in the expression~(\ref{eq:tau}).

 While expression~(\ref{eq:tau}) was devised in a phenomenological approach to resemble the behavior observed in our model, we note that the main assumptions used in deriving it were related to the comprehension that there is an interplay between two release mechanisms: the erosive mechanism whose dynamics introduces a linear relation between characteristic time and characteristic length, and the random diffusion that drug particles perform {\it inside} the capsule device, which connects characteristic times and length in a quadratic way.
-In this way, we expect that expression~(\ref{eq:tau}) could be useful in situations that, despite being different from the statistical model used to deduce it, also present those two release mechanisms.
+In this way, we expect that expression~(\ref{eq:tau}) could be useful in situations that despite being different from the statistical model used to deduce it, also present those two release mechanisms.
 This is done in the following section, where we discuss the possibility of applying our approach to the release of acetaminophen (paracetamol) immersed in a wax matrix~\cite{agata2011}.

-A low erosion rate limit expression for~(\ref{eq:tau}) can be easily calculated, which in turn allows the major physical quantities be obtained from a simple linear fit.
+A low erosion rate limit expression for~(\ref{eq:tau}) can be easily calculated, which in turn allows the major physical quantities to be obtained from a simple linear fit.
 This could be useful for determining both $\kappa_c$ and $\gamma$, but demands data about devices with small erosion rate $\kappa$, as compared to the yet unknown $\kappa_c$, and also small variations in the characteristic time $\tau$ while changing $\kappa$.
-Due to this requirements this approach can not be used with the experimental data discussed in the next section, but we keep this low-$\kappa$ limit calculations in Appendix~\ref{append:b} as it can be useful in other contexts.
+Due to this requirement, this approach cannot be used with the experimental data discussed in the next section, but we keep the low-$\kappa$ limit calculation in Appendix~\ref{append:b} as it can be useful in other contexts.